GoogleCloudPlatform/cloud-ops-sandbox/docs/README.md

 For instrumenting your applications, currently recommended solution is **OpenCensus.** [OpenCensus](https://opencensus.io/) is an open-source project that supports trace instrumentation in a variety of languages and that can export this data to Cloud Operations.
 Then you can use the Cloud Trace UI to analyze the data.
 Note that OpenCensus is merging with another similar project, OpenTracing, to form OpenTelemetry.
 See [OpenCensus to become OpenTelemetry](#opencensus-to-become-opentelemetry) in this doc.

-HipsterShop microservices are instrumented to collect trace data.
+OnlineBoutique microservices are instrumented to collect trace data.
 In addition to distributed tracing, **OpenCensus (Stats)** provides the sink to send quantifiable data, such as database latency, open file descriptors, and so on, that helps to set up monitoring of [SLIs and SLOs](#SLIs-SLOs-and-Burn-rate-Alerts) for the service.
 This data is available in Cloud Monitoring.

 #### Using Trace